 Property and equipment is recorded at cost and reduced by accumulated depreciation.
 Depreciation expense is recognized over the estimated useful lives of the assets using the straight-line method.
 Estimated useful lives are three to ten years.
-A small portion of our manufacturing equipment was acquired under capital lease obligations.
-These assets are depreciated over periods consistent with depreciation of owned assets of similar types.
 Certain equipment used in the development and manufacturing of ceramic components is depreciated over estimated useful lives of up to ten years.
 Leasehold improvements represent remodeling and retrofitting costs for leased office and manufacturing space and are depreciated over the shorter of either the estimated useful lives or the term of the lease.
 Software purchased for internal use consists primarily of amounts paid for perpetual licenses to third-party software providers and installation costs.
 Software is depreciated over the estimated useful lives of three to five years.
 Estimated useful lives are periodically reviewed, and when appropriate, changes are made prospectively.
 When certain events or changes in operating conditions occur, asset lives may be adjusted and an impairment assessment may be performed on the recoverability of the carrying amounts.
 Maintenance and repairs are charged directly to expense as incurred.